-With over 1,300 students representing over 90 nationalities, our multicultural community allows us to develop an understanding of what makes people different, whilst celebrating our similarities within an increasingly connected world.
+With over 1,300 students representing over 80 nationalities, our multicultural community allows us to develop an understanding of what makes people different, whilst celebrating our similarities within an increasingly connected world.

 Our Primary School is proudly attended by nearly 600 students.
-Student's Primary journey can begin at GWA in the Reggio-inspired Nursery, moving onto the Early Years IB programme which begins in Pre-K and concludes in KG2.
-Students in Grades 1 - 5 take part in learning through inquiry in our PYP IB programme.
-GWA has a graduating class of 115 in the 2019-2020 school year, all receiving their IB Diploma or GWA High School Diploma.
+Student's Primary journey can begin at GWA in the Early Childhood Department which begins in Nursery and concludes in KG2.
+Students in Pre-K - Grade 5 take part in learning through inquiry in our PYP IB programme.
+GWA had a graduating class of 115 in the 2019-2020 school year, all receiving their IB Diploma or GWA High School Diploma.
 Alongside these qualifications, students at GWA also graduate with a CIS and NEASC accredited High School Diploma.
 All programmes on offer have their merits, and the best of these programmes is the one which best matches students' individual approaches to learning and what they individually want to get from their next two years of study.

 GWA was judged Very Good by KHDA in 2018, and over the past 4 years has seen its results increase by one IB point every academic year.
-In addition to our 34-point average, GWA has a 98% pass rate with over 90% of our students attending their number 1 or number 2 choice university.
+In addition to our 37 point average GWA has a 100% pass rate with over 90% of our students attending their number 1 or number 2 choice university.